nebrius/reduxology/README.md

   }
 });
 ```

+Action listeners are implemented as Redux middleware under the hood, and inherits several behavioral traits from middleware.
+Most importantly, action listeners are run _before_ reducer handlers.

 Unlike traditional middleware, this function does _not_ provide a mechanism for modifying state.
 This was done intentionally to keep the API simple and address the most common use case for middleware.
 This also makes action listeners a safe place to perform side effects without affecting how we reason about state changes.